-• The key server switches to unicast recovery for users that sent NACKs.
+- The key server partitions the packets into multiple blocks.
+Each block contains k packets.2 We call k the block size.
+The key server then generates h parity packets for each block using a Reed-Solomon Erasure (RSE) coder [14]. - The key server multicasts k rekey packets and h parity packets for each block within the next rekeying interval. - The key server collects NACKs from users, and adjusts the values of h and T for the next rekey message according to the number of NACKs received. - The key server switches to unicast recovery for users that sent NACKs.
 For each such user, the key server sends a single unicast packet containing encryptions needed by the user.
-Since it takes time for the key server to receive NACKs, unicast recovery for one rekey message has to be executed in later rekeying intervals, concurrently with the multicast of subsequent rekey messages.
+Since it takes time for the key server to receive NACKs, unicast recovery for a rekey message has to be executed in later rekeying intervals, concurrently with the multicast of subsequent rekey messages.

 At the user side, following a timeout, a user checks whether it has received or can recover its required encryptions.
-A user can recover its required encryptions in any one of the following three cases: 1) The user receives the specific rekey packet which contains the user's encryptions.
+A user can recover its required encryptions in any one of the following three cases: 1) The user receives the specific rekey packet that contains the user's encryptions.
 2) The user receives at least k packets from the block that contains its specific rekey packet, and thus the user can recover the k original rekey packets.
 3) The user receives a unicast packet during subsequent unicast recovery.
 The unicast packet contains all of the encryptions needed by the user.

 If the user cannot recover its required encryptions, it will report a NACK to the key server.
 The NACK specifies the number of packets needed by this user to recover its block.
-By the property of Reed-Solomon encoding, this value equals to k minus the number of packets received in the block containing its specific rekey packet.
+By the property of Reed-Solomon encoding, this value equals k minus the number of packets received in the block containing its specific rekey packet.
 This information is needed by the key server's adaptive FEC scheme.